omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 used number theory as a prominent example for pure and inapplicable mathematics.
 He meant it seriously, not as a joke.
-To the defense of his apology (pun a bit intended), at the time only a handful of programmers thought about hash-tables, cryptosystems were yet to be widely implemented in E-commerce platforms and not many people used FFT before 1965 (no one but Gauss, I think).
+To the defense of his apology (pun a bit intended), at the time only a handful of programmers thought about hash-tables, cryptosystems were yet to be widely implemented in E-commerce platforms, and not many people used FFT before 1965 (no one but Gauss, I think).
 Indeed, computers forced mathematicians to work harder and harder in order to keep annoying engineers away from their offices.